A Chronicle of Corpses: Locations

 According the movie's credits, A Chronicle of Corpses was filmed on location in Philadelphia, Pennsylvania in July, August and October 1999.
 Two historic houses were used for the primary location during principal photography: The Upsala House and The Stenton Mansion.
 The barn can be seen from Stenton Avenue, just above the intersection of Stenton and East Bells Mill Road.
 The church scenes were filmed in the Turner Chapel of The First United Methodist Church of Germantown.
 Additional photography was completed at Asterisk Studies.
 Exteriors were shot at The Upsala House, in Carpenter's Woods in the Wissahickon Valley Park part of Fairmount Park, and on Burlington Island.

 Reception

-Variety said A Chronicle of Corpses made a "festival splash" and the movie was praised by Dave Kehr in The New York Times as belonging "to the small but significant tradition of outsider art in American movies - films like Herk Harvey's Carnival of Souls or George Romero's Night of the Living Dead - that reflect powerful personalities formed outside any academic or professional tradition.”
+Variety said A Chronicle of Corpses made a "festival splash" and the movie was praised by Dave Kehr in The New York Times as belonging "to the small but significant tradition of outsider art in American movies - films like Herk Harvey's Carnival of Souls or George A. Romero's Night of the Living Dead - that reflect powerful personalities formed outside any academic or professional tradition."

 Carrie Rickey writing in The Philadelphia Inquirer remarked, A Chronicle of Corpses "narrative resonates and reverberates as only the most universal stories do."

 Jeremiah Kipp writing for filmcritic.com said "What's most impressive about McElhinney's highbrow period film is its ability to satisfy snobbish cultural aesthetes while simultaneously fulfilling slasher film conventions."